EricPolverari/MLB-Player-s-Offensive-Value/README.md

 ## Outcome
 The project highlights the importance of going beyond first-order predictors like ISO.
 While ISO remains a useful metric, nuanced offensive value prediction benefits from incorporating **interaction effects** that reflect player tendencies and situational outcomes.

+### Additional Report
+A separate [Residual Analysis Report (PDF)](Residual%20Analysis%20Report.pdf) is included to evaluate model assumptions and fit.